1 Herd purpose

 We don’t make our own meaning.
 We let others make it for us.

-Most of us are sure that whatever lends purpose to our own life must be what lends purpose to the whole world.
-By some professional vanity we assume that everyone else aspires to the very thing that our own vocation vows to provide.
-So the philosopher feels sure that all the rest of us long for wisdom, and the priest that we thirst for faith, and the poet that we would starve from lack of poetry sooner than from lack of meat and drink, though we all grow more and more obese in this prosaic world.
+Most of us are sure that whatever lends meaning to our own life must be what lends meaning to the whole world.
+By some professional vanity we take it that everyone else aspires to the very thing that our own vocation vows to provide.
+So the philosopher feels sure that all the rest of us long for wisdom, and the priest that we thirst for faith, and the poet that we would starve from lack of poetry sooner than from lack of meat and drink.
+But we all grow more and more obese in this prosaic world.
 If we really died for want of truth or beauty, the world would have been depopulated an age ago.
 We are more likely to die from their possession.

 How jealous we are of the honour of our own profession, most of whose other practitioners we feel an unqualified scorn for.
 And though we may not think much of the rest of the human race, we think a great deal of ourselves for belonging to it.